Khandeshi Specials:Dal Baati/Dal Baafla(without oven or tandoor)2013-04-16

-Traditionally the Batis are made with coarsely ground whole wheat , however, we have tried to substitute that with semolina mixed with regular atta.
+Traditionally the Batis are made with coarsely ground whole wheat , however, we have tried to substitute that with semolina mixed with regular whole wheat flour/atta.

-This recipe is my Mother In Law’s version , that can be made at home , without using any oven or roasting equipments.
-Its a very simple recipe , that you should try , and tastes just like the original Dal Baati served in Rajasthan.
+This recipe is my Mother In Law’s version , that can be made at home , without using any oven or roasting equipment.
+Its a very simple recipe , that you should try , and tastes as good too.